 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-Today we’re talking about how you two can really review the big picture and make sure you hit YOUR big money goals!
+Today we’re talking about how you two can really review the big picture and create a financial plan to make sure you hit YOUR big money goals!

 I wouldn’t call it a guilty pleasure, but when I’m online, I do enjoy taking those online quizzes or reading those posts where they break down in a chart where you should be at certain milestones.